-The Department of Cinema Studies and Moving Image Arts aspires to integrate the critical, historical and theoretical study of cinema, media and the visual arts, with artistic and commercial practices.
-Our department offers the BA and MA degrees in critical film studies, and BA, BFA, and MFA degrees in film and video arts.
-All of our students in the critical and production tracks complete a number of critical studies requirements including cinema history, film analysis, film theory, genres, documentary practices, directors, national and regional cinemas, the history of the avant-garde, the golden age of television, etc. These courses are all integrated with art-making students and critical studies majors mixing and matching their different expertise to make for a more engaging, deeper understanding of the subject of our studies.
+The Department of Cinema Studies & Moving Image Arts (CINE) aspires to integrate the critical, historical and theoretical study of cinema, media and the visual arts, with artistic and commercial practices.
+Our Department offers the academic degrees BA, and BA/MA in critical film studies, and BA, BFA, and MFA degrees in film and video arts.
+All of our students in the critical and production tracks complete a number of critical studies requirements including cinema history, film analysis, film theory, genres, documentary practices, directors, national and regional cinemas, and other history and theory classes.
+These courses are all integrated with filmmaking and critical studies majors sharing their different expertise to make for a more engaging, deeper understanding of the subject of our studies.

-Our distinguished faculty of scholars and working artists come from institutions as distinguished as the Massachusetts College of Art, The School of the Art Institute of Chicago, New York University, UCLA, UC San Diego, the University of Chicago, the University of Iowa, and the University of Texas-Austin.
-The Film Studies Program also hosts a wide variety of artistic, academic and extracurricular programs to enhance our students’ experience with a rounded arts-immersion experience.
-Among these are the International Film Series, the First Person Cinema Program, the Brakhage Center for Media Arts, and our association with the Boulder International Film Festival and the Denver Film Festival.
+Our distinguished faculty of scholars and working artists come from institutions as distinguished as the School of the Art Institute of Chicago, New York University, University of California San Diego, the University of Chicago, the University of Iowa, and the University of Texas-Austin.
+Cinema Studies & Moving Image Arts also hosts a wide variety of artistic, academic, and extracurricular programs to enhance our students’ experience with a rounded cinema-immersion experience.
+Among these are the International Film Series, the First-Person Cinema Program, the Brakhage Center for Media Arts, plus programs and/or access to the Boulder, the Denver, and Telluride Film Festivals.

 Ernesto R. Acevedo-Munoz, Ph.D.